lightbulb-sun/sfa2-colors/README.md

-Lets you select the six different character outfit colors by pressing one of the attack buttons (A, B, X, Y, L, R) on the character select screen in the US version of the SNES game
+Lets you select the six different character outfit colors by pressing one of the attack buttons (A, B, X, Y, L, R) on the character select screen in the US, EU and JP versions of the SNES game
 *Street Fighter Alpha 2*
 in accordance with this
 [romhacking.net post](https://www.romhacking.net/forum/index.php?msg=449057)